-I again read lots of recipes even though it is just a potato casserole in the potato skin.
-I will give the inspired by to Pioneer Woman since she keeps it basic.
+I again read lots of recipes, even though it is just a potato casserole in the potato skin.
+I will give the inspiration by Pioneer Woman since she keeps it basic.

 So the summary of this is to bake a potato until well done.
-Scoop it out while still reasonably warm so it scoops easy and doesn't rip the skin apart.
-Mix the potato with some sour cream, cheese, milk and anything else you have.
+Scoop it out while still reasonably warm, so it scoops easy and doesn't rip the skin apart.
+Mix the potato with some sour cream, cheese, milk, and anything else you have.
 Fill the skins back up and top with a little more cheese.
 Bake until brown.
-Not very hard concept and almost fool-proof.
+Not a very hard concept and almost fool-proof.

-It is hard to give a 5 to a side dish but very nice solid 4.
+It is hard to give a 5 to a side dish, but I love potatoes.

 Make them with what you want.
 I like loaded with green onion and bacon.
-I was out of bacon and didn’t know it when I cooked this day.
-I think some broccoli would be excellent.
+I think some broccoli would be excellent—just so many choices.

 Scrub the skin well.
 You will be eating it.